Vicky Richardson

-Vicky Richardson is a writer, curator and consultant specialising in architecture and design.
-In 2014 she was nominated for Debrett's 500, as one of the 20 most influential people in British architecture; in 2015 she was named a 'Woman of the Year', and received an Honorary Fellowship from the Royal Institute of British Architects.
+Vicky Richardson (born 1968) is a British curator, writer, educator and consultant specialising in architecture and design.
+She is founder and director of the curatorial office, Pick Up Architecture,.
+In 2014 she was nominated as one of Debrett's 500, as one of 20 most influential people in British architecture; and in 2015 she was named a 'Woman of the Year' by the Women of the Year Awards, and received an Honorary Fellowship from the Royal Institute of British Architects.